 Rinner, William J., "Maximizing Participation Through Campaign Finance Regulation: A Cap and Trade Mechanism for Political Money" (2009).
 Student Scholarship Papers.
 Paper 88.

-Administrative Law Commons, Constitutional Law Commons, Economics Commons, Law and Economics Commons, Law and Society Commons, Legislation Commons, Politics Commons, Public Law and Legal Theory Commons
+Administrative Law Commons, Constitutional Law Commons, Economics Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Legislation Commons, Public Law and Legal Theory Commons